[Updated July 30th, 2025 to include the latest releases and make the list relevant for the current year]

 Release Year: 2009 (Arkham Asylum) | Platforms: PlayStation, Xbox, Microsoft Windows, Mac, Nintendo Switch

-This iconic series lets you step into the shoes of the Gotham’s dark knight like never before.
+This iconic series lets you step into the shoes of Gotham’s dark knight like never before.
 More than anything, the Arkham series gives us a glimpse of how difficult it actually is being Batman.
 Whether it is the technical stuff with the gadgets and devices or the endless psychological rollercoaster ride that is Bruce Wayne’s life, this series lets you understand aspects of this superhero that have otherwise been hard to explore.